 In Franklin County, Ohio you can report elder abuse by calling Adult Protective Services at (614) 525-4348, Monday through Friday from 9:00am to 5:00pm.

-Professionals and mandated reporters can make reports online at http://referrals.officeonaging.org.
+Professionals and mandated reporters may submit reports online at https://referrals.officeonaging.org.

 To make a report outside of Franklin County, visit the Ohio HOPES website at www.ohiohopes.org

 for local reporting numbers.
 Outside of Ohio, contact the Eldercare Locator at 1-800-677-1116.

 What information do I need to make a report?

 You will need the address or exact whereabouts of the older adult and all information